massitaverna/malicious-go-ethereum/README.md

 ## Design overview
 The software design involves three main components.
 An attack orchestrator (`attack/orchestrator`) moves forward the attacks through their multiple phases.
-A chain builder (`attack/buildchain`) receives commands from the orchestrator and build the malicious chains necessary for the attacks.
+A chain builder (`attack/buildchain`) receives commands from the orchestrator and builds the malicious chains necessary for the attacks.
 A bridge (`attack/bridge`) allows for communications between the orchestrator and the main Go Ethereum software, enabling malicious node behaviour.

 ## No-responsibility disclaimer